o3de/o3de.org/content/docs/userguide/cloud-canvas-protected-deployments.md

+description: ' Learn how to mark a deployment as protected. '
+slug: cloud-canvas-protected-deployments
+title: 'Using Protected Deployments '
+---
 # Using Protected Deployments<a name="cloud-canvas-protected-deployments"></a>

 You can use Cloud Canvas to mark specific deployments as protected\.
 Protected status makes it more difficult for users like programmers, testers, or game developers to inadvertently connect a development game client to live resources\.